Standing up for fairer publishing practices needn’t hinder your career (2021).

-Standing up for fairer publishing practices needn’t hinder your career (2021).

 IQ tests are not like tape measures (2018).

 A short essay in which I argue that although we talk about IQ as if it’s like, say, height, it’s really like size.
 It’s an abstract idealisation and not a physically measurable thing.
-(Want to publish a version of this.
+(I’d like to publish a version of this.
 Please get in touch if you know of a suitable outlet.)

 How human are the dehumanised?
 (2017).